Asthma: Asthma exacerbation

 An acute asthma exacerbation is commonly referred to as an asthma attack.
 The classic symptoms are shortness of breath, wheezing, and chest tightness.
 The wheezing is most often when breathing out.
 While these are the primary symptoms of asthma, some people present primarily with coughing, and in severe cases, air motion may be significantly impaired such that no wheezing is heard.
 In children, chest pain is often present.

 Signs occurring during an asthma attack include the use of accessory muscles of respiration (sternocleidomastoid and scalene muscles of the neck), there may be a paradoxical pulse (a pulse that is weaker during inhalation and stronger during exhalation), and over-inflation of the chest.
-A blue color of the skin and nails may occur from lack of oxygen.
+A blue colour of the skin and nails may occur from lack of oxygen.

 In a mild exacerbation the peak expiratory flow rate (PEFR) is ≥200 L/min, or ≥50% of the predicted best.
 Moderate is defined as between 80 and 200 L/min, or 25% and 50% of the predicted best, while severe is defined as ≤ 80 L/min, or ≤25% of the predicted best.

 Acute severe asthma, previously known as status asthmaticus, is an acute exacerbation of asthma that does not respond to standard treatments of bronchodilators and corticosteroids.
 Half of cases are due to infections with others caused by allergen, air pollution, or insufficient or inappropriate medication use.

 Brittle asthma is a kind of asthma distinguishable by recurrent, severe attacks.
 Type 1 brittle asthma is a disease with wide peak flow variability, despite intense medication.
-Type 2 brittle asthma is background well-controlled asthma with sudden severe exacerbations.
+Type 2 brittle asthma is background well-controlled asthma with sudden, severe exacerbations.

 Exercise-induced

-Exercise can trigger bronchoconstriction both in people with or without asthma.
+Exercise can trigger bronchoconstriction both in people with and without asthma.
 It occurs in most people with asthma and up to 20% of people without asthma.
 Exercise-induced bronchoconstriction is common in professional athletes.
 The highest rates are among cyclists (up to 45%), swimmers, and cross-country skiers.
 While it may occur with any weather conditions, it is more common when it is dry and cold.
-Inhaled beta2-agonists do not appear to improve athletic performance among those without asthma, however, oral doses may improve endurance and strength.
+Inhaled beta2 agonists do not appear to improve athletic performance among those without asthma; however, oral doses may improve endurance and strength.

 Occupational

 Asthma as a result of (or worsened by) workplace exposures is a commonly reported occupational disease.
 Many cases, however, are not reported or recognized as such.
 It is estimated that 5–25% of asthma cases in adults are work-related.
-A few hundred different agents have been implicated, with the most common being: isocyanates, grain and wood dust, colophony, soldering flux, latex, animals, and aldehydes.
-The employment associated with the highest risk of problems include: those who spray paint, bakers and those who process food, nurses, chemical workers, those who work with animals, welders, hairdressers and timber workers.
+A few hundred different agents have been implicated, with the most common being isocyanates, grain and wood dust, colophony, soldering flux, latex, animals, and aldehydes.
+The employment associated with the highest risk of problems include those who spray paint, bakers and those who process food, nurses, chemical workers, those who work with animals, welders, hairdressers and timber workers.